Clones of pigmented words and realizations of special classes of monoids: Pigmented monoids and clones of pigmented words

 \begin{Statement}{Lemma}{lem:same_evaluations_implies_equivalence} For any monoid $\Monoid$ and any $\TreeT, \TreeT' \in \SetTerms\Par{\GeneratingSet_\Monoid}$, $\Frontier_\Monoid(\TreeT) = \Frontier_\Monoid\Par{\TreeT'}$ implies $\TreeT \Equiv_{\RelationSet_\Monoid} \TreeT'$. \end{Statement} \begin{Proof} Assume that $\Frontier_\Monoid(\TreeT) = \Frontier_\Monoid\Par{\TreeT'}$.
 By Lemma~\ref{lem:equivalence_right_comb_evaluation}, there exist $\PWord, \PWord' \in \P(\Monoid)$ such that $\TreeT \Equiv_{\RelationSet_\Monoid} \RightComb_\Monoid(\PWord)$ and $\TreeT' \Equiv_{\RelationSet_\Monoid} \RightComb_\Monoid\Par{\PWord'}$.
 By Lemma~\ref{lem:equivalence_implies_same_evaluations}, $\Frontier_\Monoid(\TreeT) = \Frontier_\Monoid(\RightComb_\Monoid(\PWord))$ and $\Frontier_\Monoid\Par{\TreeT'} = \Frontier_\Monoid(\RightComb_\Monoid\Par{\PWord'})$.
 By Lemma~\ref{lem:evaluation_right_comb}, $\Frontier_\Monoid(\TreeT) = \PWord$ and $\Frontier_\Monoid\Par{\TreeT'} = \PWord'$.
 Since $\Frontier_\Monoid(\TreeT) = \Frontier_\Monoid\Par{\TreeT'}$, we have $\PWord = \PWord'$.
 This shows that

 so that $\TreeT \Equiv_{\RelationSet_\Monoid} \TreeT'$. \end{Proof}

 Here is the main result of the section.

-\begin{Statement}{Theorem}{thm:clone_presentation_pigmented_monoids} For any monoid $\Monoid$, the clone $\P(\Monoid)$ is a clone realization of the variety of $\Monoid$-pigmented monoids. \end{Statement} \begin{Proof} By Lemmas~\ref{lem:same_evaluations_implies_equivalence} and~\ref{lem:equivalence_implies_same_evaluations}, for any $\TreeT, \TreeT' \in \SetTerms\Par{\GeneratingSet_\Monoid}$, $\TreeT \Equiv_\RelationSet \TreeT'$ if and only if $\Frontier_\Monoid(\TreeT) = \Frontier_\Monoid\Par{\TreeT'}$.
+\begin{Statement}{Theorem}{thm:clone_presentation_pigmented_monoids} For any monoid $\Monoid$, the clone $\P(\Monoid)$ is a clone realization of the variety of $\Monoid$-pigmented monoids. \end{Statement} \begin{Proof} By Lemmas~\ref{lem:same_evaluations_implies_equivalence} and~\ref{lem:equivalence_implies_same_evaluations}, for any $\TreeT, \TreeT' \in \SetTerms\Par{\GeneratingSet_\Monoid}$, $\TreeT \Equiv_{\RelationSet_\Monoid} \TreeT'$ if and only if $\Frontier_\Monoid(\TreeT) = \Frontier_\Monoid\Par{\TreeT'}$.
 Moreover, by Proposition~\ref{prop:generating_set}, $G_\Monoid = \Interpretation_\Monoid\Par{\GeneratingSet_\Monoid}$ is a generating set of $\P(\Monoid)$.
 Therefore, by Proposition~\ref{prop:clone_presentation}, these two properties imply that the variety $\Par{\GeneratingSet_\Monoid, \RelationSet_\Monoid}$ of $\Monoid$-pigmented monoids is a presentation of $\P(\Monoid)$. \end{Proof}

 By Theorem~\ref{thm:clone_presentation_pigmented_monoids}, for any monoid $\Monoid$, all algebras over $\P(\Monoid)$ are $\Monoid$-pigmented monoids.
-Since all algebras over the operad $\T(\Monoid)$ can be seen as specialized versions of $\Monoid$-pigmented monoids~\cite{Gir15}, we can see the construction $\P$ as a generalization of the construction $\T$ at the level of clones.
+Recall that $\T$ is a functor from the category of monoids to the category of operads introduced in~\cite{Gir15}.
+Since all algebras over the operad $\T(\Monoid)$ can be seen as specialized versions of $\Monoid$-pigmented monoids, we can see the construction $\P$ as a generalization of the construction $\T$ at the level of clones.

-Let us end this section by giving a tool to establish presentations of quotients of $\P(\Monoid)$.